PennyLaneAI/pennylane/doc/development/guide/installation.rst

 * ``doc``: Packages used by ReadTheDocs to build PennyLane documentation
 * ``jax``: Supported versions of jax and dependent packages, for users who wish to use the jax interface
 * ``torch``: Supported version of torch, for users who wish to use the torch interface
-* ``tf``: Supported version of tensorflow and dependent packages, for users who wish to use the tensorflow interface
 * ``external``: Various external dependencies that only certain modules require, such as ``PyZX``, ``matplotlib`` and ``stim``
 * ``qcut``: Packages needed to use all features of the ``qcut`` module
 * ``qchem``: Packages needed to use all features of the ``qchem`` module